Pathfinder

 See a field map quickly and know what to click first.

-Fill in one framework with an overview, concept map, vocabulary timeline, and deeper concept articles.
+Open one framework, then use its overview, concept map, vocabulary timeline, and concept articles.

 Learn how to read timelines, concept maps, source cues, and uncertainty.

-Handle missing maps, quality concerns, and unclear generation states.
+Understand missing maps, quality concerns, and unclear loading states.

 How to get useful value out of Noosaga quickly, without guessing what to click first.

-If you have a question rather than a field in mind, start with Pathfinder.
+If you are starting from a question, start with Pathfinder.
 Pathfinder maps the question into relevant fields, frameworks, prerequisites, and next readings; a saved roadmap is the followable plan you keep afterward.

 If your first question is where a document belongs, use Document Classifier.
 It maps pasted text into Noosaga's category, discipline, subfield, framework, assumption, and concept structure.